ShenXiaolong1976/DailyWorkHub/readme.txt

+# feature
-it is used to load local application and script from a web link to improve daily work productivity : speed up repeated work by automation.
+- it is used to load local application and script from a web link to improve daily work productivity : speed up repeated work by automation.
 By click the link , you can do :
 . open your local folder, instead of listing its folder content.
 . open/edit a local file by your expected application directly, instead of popuping a downloading message box to confirm download..